Updated November 2017

 Follow our small business tips for the holiday season

-Seasonal Help – This season with the increase of consumer spending on Black Friday and Small Business Saturday, you might consider bring in a few extra sets of hands to make this holiday a pleasant experience not just for your customers but for yourself as well.
+Seasonal Help – This season with the increase of consumer spending on Black Friday and Small Business Saturday, you might consider bringing in a few extra sets of hands to make this holiday a pleasant experience not just for your customers but for yourself as well.
 If you are considering seasonal hires but are stressed with time, Rocket Lawyer can help you in making sure you are doing everything right, from providing employment contracts, to helping you create an employee handbook, and providing holiday pay guidelines.

 Everyone loves a good story, so share yours – Your relationship with your clients is the heart and soul of the business, so why not share that.
 Storytelling is a technique that has been around for centuries.
 It brings people collectively together and keeps them engaged.
 Your story should show that you love your community and being part of it, as well as inspiring and motivating people to take the time and see what your business has to offer.